 About Bobby Magill

-• I'm the president of the Society of Environmental Journalists — the world's largest organization of media professionals who cover the environment.
+Bobby Magill is a freelance journalist and president of the Society of Environmental Journalists, the world's largest organization of media professionals who cover the environment.

-• I'm a former wilderness guide.
-I served three summers as a ranger and ranger trainer at Philmont Scout Ranch in New Mexico, and spent a summer guiding in southwest Colorado.
+In a different life, Bobby served three summers as a ranger and ranger trainer at Philmont Scout Ranch in New Mexico, and spent a summer wilderness guiding in southwest Colorado.

-• Born and raised in Charleston, S.C., I'm a graduate of the College of Charleston, and I live with my husband Jacob in New York City and Port Jervis, N.Y.
+Born and raised in Charleston, S.C., Bobby is graduate of the College of Charleston.
+He lives with his husband Jacob in New York City and Port Jervis, N.Y.